 (c) whether the child makes or intends to make the invitation or request directly or through someone else to, or intends to receive the invitation directly or through someone else from, the person whom the child seeks to act as a prostitute.

-[Section 19 amended by No. 50 of 2003 s.
+[Section 19 amended: No. 50 of 2003 s.
 87(4).]

 20. Prostitution at place where child present